Dry Eye Treatment

 Dry eye disease affects more than 100 million people worldwide

 Of those, 65 percent suffer from Evaporative Dry Eye as a result of poor quality oil or not enough oil.
 Common symptoms of dry eye include dryness, grittiness, soreness, irritation, burning, watering, and eye fatigue.
 These symptoms can hinder people’s daily activities such as reading, using the computer, wearing contact lenses and being outdoors on windy days, or in an air conditioned environment.
 Many dry eye patients complain that symptoms worsen throughout the day.

-Other factors that can contribute to a dry eye are poor blinking and not fully closing the eye at night.
+Other factors that can contribute to a dry eye are poor blinking and not fully closing the eye at night, or a loose lower eyelid.
 Some patients do not fully blink.
 An “incomplete blink” will not allow the tears to lubricate the entire surface of the eye (like a defective windshield wiper), and can contribute significantly to the dry eye.
-Additionally, some people (especially after upper eyelid lifts/ blephaplasty ) do not completely close the eye at night.
+Additionally, some people (especially after upper eyelid lifts/ blepharoplasty) do not completely close the eye at night.
 This can dry out the lower part of the eye and cause considerable symptoms.

 Dry Eye and the LASIK Patient